 - any of the tax credits respecting the work premium

 - the GST credit

 - lottery winnings

 - strike pay

 - Canada Child Tax Benefit payments

-- benefits paid under a wage loss replacement plan or an income insurance plan, other than a plan to which your employer made a contribution
+- benefits received under a wage loss replacement plan or an income insurance plan, other than a plan to which your employer made a contribution

 - as a rule, income, gains and losses arising from investments held in a tax-free savings account (TFSA)

-For information on retroactive payments or support-payment arrears, transfers of property or the split income of a child, consult the guide to the income tax return (electronic version).
+For information on retroactive payments and support-payment arrears, transfers of property or the split income of a child, consult the guide to the income tax return (electronic version).